wangfowen/owenwangdotcom/blog/_posts/2023-05-31-we-are-what-we-eat.md

 Zesting is a great way to make use of the citrus peels you’d normally just throw out.
 They can add contrast and brightness to a dish.

 Some other ideas to find new life for ingredients are:
 - Turning leftover rice into fried rice.
-In fact, that’s actually encouraged as the kind of rice to use since the moisture content is lower
+Actually, that’s encouraged as the kind of rice to use since the moisture content is lower
 - Blanching or pickling veggies.
 Along with pureeing, those are other techniques you can add to your repertoire
 - Baking stale bread into croutons.
 They add a crunchy texture to your plant-rich salads
 - Baking overripe bananas into banana bread